OpenStickCommunity/GP2040-CE/docs/docs/hotkeys.md

+---
+title: Hotkeys
+# tags:
+# -
+pagination_next: null
+pagination_prev: null
+---

 # Hotkeys

 Select the button labels to be displayed in the usage guide: <label-selector></label-selector>

-> All of the following hotkey bindings can be changed or assigned to different button combinations in [Hotkeys Settings](web-configurator.md#hotkey-settings) section of the Web Configurator.
+> All of the following hotkey bindings can be changed or assigned to different button combinations in [Hotkeys Settings](./web-configurator.md#hotkey-settings) section of the Web Configurator.

 ## No Action